davestemerdink/fuel-plugin-scaleio/doc/source/introduction.rst

 Purpose
 -------
 This document will guide you through the steps of install, configure and use of the **ScaleIOv2.0 Plugin** for Fuel.
-The ScaleIO Plugin is used to deploy and configure a ScaleIO cluster as a backend for an OpenStack environment.
+The ScaleIO Plugin is used to:
+ ** deploy and configure a ScaleIO cluster as a volume backend for an OpenStack environment ** configure an Openstack environment to use existing ScaleIO cluster as a volume backend

 ScaleIO Overview
 ----------------